yachnytskyi/go-blog-platform/README.md

 ## Runing the Application

-`example.env` file is provided you as an example of your own environment variables, which you you need to put in your 'app.env' file (you should create it on your own).
+`example.env` file is provided you as an example of your own environment variables, which you you need to put in your `app.env` file (you should create it on your own).

 ## From the project root director, run: